-- 30 Things No One Tells You About Backpacking in South America
+- Things Nobody Tells You About Backpacking in … South America, Colombia, Ecuador, and Peru

 Let us make your trip a little bit less terrifying!
 We’ll send you a handy printable checklist with our recommendations for what to pack for South America (and a few important things to do before you leave).
 We’ll also send you some of our favorite tips for traveling in South America!
 Sign up below.